gangstead/spray-moviedb/README.md

 spray-moviedb
 =============

-Test An exploration in using the Spray server and client libraries, along with Spring and themoviedb.org API
+An exploration in using the Spray server and client libraries, along with Spring and themoviedb.org API